Branding 105- Mission Statement vs Brand Statement

 I’ll give you an example:

-I created the Which TV #Girlboss Are You quiz post today and sat down for probably an hour working on a quiz website to be able to embed the quiz to TBH.
+I created a quiz post and sat down for probably an hour working on a quiz website to be able to embed the quiz to TBH.
 When I finished inputting the questions and answers, I couldn’t figure out how to make sure that the people completing the quiz actually received a TV #girlboss based on their answers.
 So, I clicked the red “x” and found a better and more interactive website.
 This website had more bells and whistles and basically similar information, all for free.
 There was a Q+A video and plenty of helpful tips on how to build a quiz.
 It had everything the original website missed.
 I knew exactly what I was looking for and then when my need wasn’t fulfilled, I had no attachments and went elsewhere.
 Now, with having a pleasant experience on another website, I can and will recommend Qzza.com as the website I used.

 Don’t have your readers or customers recommending someone else because you missed key details and didn’t offer them what they needed.
 It’s about what THEY need and not necessarily just about what you want to give.
 Don't work your butt off giving the wrong information.